LAPD Metropolitan Division: K-9 Platoon

-K-9 Platoon, or the Canine Platoon, deploys highly trained dog handlers and their canine partners to conduct searches and apprehend felony suspects throughout the Los Angeles area.
-K-9 personnel are deployed around-the-clock, seven days a week.
-They are available to assist any LAPD division with searches for felony suspects.
+K-9 Platoon, or the Canine Platoon, deploys highly trained dog handlers and their police dogs.
 Two K-9 officers have also been trained in search and rescue operations using dogs.
-The department first introduced dogs in April 1980 when it commenced a one year pilot program with two dogs which was after two months declared a success.
+The department first introduced dogs in April 1980 when it commenced a one-year pilot program with two dogs which was after two months declared a success.

 The K-9 Platoon is supervised by a Lieutenant II Officer-in-Charge.
 One of the six Sergeant IIs serves as the Assistant Officer-in-Charge.
 The remaining five Sergeant IIs are Field Supervisors of the platoon.
 The platoon has three Police Officer III+1 Assistant Trainers and 15 Police Officer III Canine Handlers, all of whom are assigned a dog.
 Four of those officers are also assigned a second dog that can detect firearms and ammunition.

-The K-9 program trains dogs to "find and bark" when searching for suspects.
-Whereas other law enforcement agencies train their dogs to "find and bite".
+The K-9 program trains dogs to "find and bark" when searching for suspects, whereas other law enforcement agencies train their dogs to "find and bite".
 LAPD dogs are trained to only use a "bite hold" in response to threatening or evasive actions made by a suspect.
 In 2021, there were 315 K-9 deployments with 305 finds.
 Of those 305 finds, 69 resulted in a person being bitten or injured by a dog which is termed as a contact, and 4 resulted in a dog bite or injury that required a person to be hospitalized which is termed as a categorical use of force incident.

 In 1990, the Liberty Award was created for police dogs who are killed or seriously injured in the line of duty.
 The medal, which is named after Liberty, a Metropolitan Division K-9 who was shot and killed in the line of duty, has only been awarded once in its history.
 Liberty's handler, John Hall, received the Medal of Valor for the same incident.